-The first thing they did together was to help fundraise for a new, much needed regional hospital.
+The first thing they did together was to help the local community fund raise for a much needed regional hospital.
 Fundraising for Laniado Hospital lifted my dad's spirits tremendously.
 I think he found meaning in his illness through contributing towards life-saving, local medical care.

 My dad was so upbeat that he was soon hosting many immigrants who had just moved to Israel, just like our family.
 It was heartwarming to see the ingathering of our exiles from all over the world, around our Sabbath table.
 We regularly had Shabbat guests who had recently immigrated to Israel from the United States, Canada, France, Belgium, Switzerland, the U.K., Australia, Iran, Ethiopia and more.
 What a special time that was.

 My dad would would keep in touch with our guests, hear their needs as new immigrants and try to help them find jobs, housing and schools for their children.
 He even helped a few families start businesses.
-I remember the time he helped the family of an immigrant American Navy veteran start an electronics factory.
+I remember the time he helped an immigrant American Navy veteran start an electronics factory.
 He and my dad had fun assembling stereo record players.
 I helped a bit too.
+It was fun.

 Eventually my mother could no longer converse.
-I found our relationship from within our deep heart connection.
-In a microcosmic way, it was like my connection with the loving presence of G-d, sometimes showing up in a still, silent knowing.
+We found our relationship within our deep heart connection.

 Long after my father passed away, while I was raising the first few of my seven blessed children, I continued to seek a way to bring some relief to Mom.

 By then, Mom was in a nursing home and was completely unresponsive to voices or faces.
 She made no perceptible voluntary movements.
-Although she was heavily medicated, she suffered chronic systemic infections and uncontrolled epileptic seizures, yet her strong heart was still beating.
+Although she was heavily medicated and her strong heart was still beating, she suffered chronic systemic infections and uncontrolled epileptic seizures.
 She appeared to be in great discomfort and was often rushed to the emergency room.

-My fears had the best of me as I gazed at mother's blank eyes and at her tightly clenched jaw.
+My fears had the best of me as I gazed at Mom's blank eyes and at her tightly clenched jaw.
 Her breathing was rapid, irregular and tense.

-How could I bring peace to Mom if I was overwhelmed by her dreadful condition?
+How could I help comfort Mom while I was overwhelmed by her discomfort?